rustyrazorblade/UselessDB/README.md

 Prepare yourself for the ultimate regret.
 This is a statically typed single value database.

-"Do one thing and do it well."
+*"Do one thing and do it well."*

+I have clearly taken this way to seriously.

 ## FAQ